Racecadotril reduces the symptoms of acute diarrhoea in children.

 Before taking racecadotril

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you (or if appropriate, your child) start taking racecadotril it is important that your doctor knows:
+For these reasons, before your child starts taking racecadotril it is important that your doctor knows:

-- If you/they are taking any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+- If they are taking any other medicines.
+This includes any medicines which are available to buy without a prescription, as well as herbal and complementary medicines.

-- If you/they have ever had an allergic reaction to a medicine.
+- If they have ever had an allergic reaction to a medicine.

 How to take racecadotril for acute diarrhoea

-- Before starting this treatment, read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about racecadotril and a full list of the side-effects which may occur from taking it.
+- Before starting the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about racecadotril, and it will also provide you with a full list of the side-effects which could be experienced from taking it.

-- Take racecadotril for acute diarrhoea exactly as your doctor tells you to.
-It is taken three times daily at regular intervals.
-You should take the first dose as soon as possible.
+- Racecadotril should be taken for acute diarrhoea exactly as your doctor tells you to.
+It is taken three times daily at regular intervals until the diarrhoea stops (but for no longer than seven days in total).
+You should give the first dose as soon as possible.

-- If you have been supplied with sachets of granules for your child to take, these should be mixed with food (or bottle feeds), or added to water.
+- The granules from the sachet should be mixed with food (or bottle feeds), or added to water.
 Make sure the granules are mixed well, and then give the dose to your child straightaway.
 Give your child one dose three times daily - you will be told whether to use one or two sachets for each dose, as this will depend upon your child's weight.
 Continue the treatment until the diarrhoea stops.
 This usually means when two normal stools have been passed.
-You should not give racecadotril to your child for more than seven days.

 Getting the most from your treatment

-- It is likely that your doctor will also prescribe an oral rehydration solution.
-This is to help replace the water and electrolytes that your body is losing.
+- Your doctor will also prescribe an oral rehydration solution for your child.
+This is to help replace the water and salts (electrolytes) that are being lost due to the diarrhoea.
 Make sure that you follow the instructions your doctor gives you for taking this.

 - It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.